o-ran-sc/ric-plt-xapp-frame-py/docs/alarm_api.rst

 The alarm feature reuses the `ricxappframe.rmr` subpackage for transporting alarm messages.
-That in turn requires the RMR shared-object library to be available in a system library that is searched by default, usually something like /usr/local/lib.
+That in turn requires the RMR shared-object library to be available in a system directory that is searched by default, usually something like /usr/local/lib.

-The alarm feature sends messages using RMR message type `RIC_ALARM_UPDATE` in the `ricxappframe.alarm.alarm` module, currently value 13111.
-The Xapp's routing table must have one (or more) entries for that message type.
+The alarm feature opens a direct connection to the alarm manager using the RMR library's wormhole feature, taking the host name and port number from environment variables defined as the constants `ALARM_MGR_SERVICE_NAME_ENV` and `ALARM_MGR_SERVICE_PORT_ENV` in the `ricxappframe.alarm.alarm` module.
+The message type is set to constant `RIC_ALARM_UPDATE` in the `ricxappframe.alarm.alarm` module, currently 13111.

 The complete API for the Alarm feature appears below.